alexvanolst/zio-interop-lagom-topics/README.md

 - Also implement Http Client (can reuse play formats and construct simple sttp clients)
 - Support for more modes consuming from kafka (currently the simple)
 - Cross compile to 2.12 (Scala 3 not really necessary because Lagom will not be ported to scala 3)
+- Potentially write an integration test with a Kafka testcontainer
 - Publish artifacts